kuhlaid/dv-api-test/README.md

 ### objWorker.createEmptyDatasetDraft()

-This method does not take any arguments and will empty the draft dataset defined in `dvDatasetMetadata.json`.
-You should use this anytime you are updating a Dataset with new files.
+This method does not take any arguments and will empty the draft dataset defined in `_cc__DvDatasetMetadata.json`.
+You should use the `createEmptyDatasetDraft` method anytime you are updating a Dataset with new files.
 This will clean out any existing files and allow you to upload a completely new set of files as a new version of the Dataset (whether the files are named differently from the previous files does not matter).

 The Dataverse will not allow you to upload a file that currently exists in the dataset with the same MD5 checksum (same content), however you can replace the metadata for the file. **It is best practice to run this method anytime you wish to update the Dataset with new files.**